hubmapconsortium/hra-millitome-generator/README.md

 Millitome Generator uses modified 3D-models from the HuBMAP organ repository to generate 3D-printable millitomes, delivered as STL files.
 The exact shape, proportions and dimensions of the generated millitome depend directly on the properties of the organ model used.

-Along with the 3d-printed millitome a researcher needs a lookup document.
+Along with the 3d-printed millitome the researcher needs a lookup document.
 This comes in the form of a spreadsheet file, where data about the individual sample blocks can be recorded.
 This lookup file is needed in CSV format.

 <h3>Software Tools</h3>